 Elective: 21 monographic lectures offered by the faculty (new lectures are provided every year and announced before the beginning of the term; monographic lectures reflect current research conducted by members of the faculty and are meant to deepen the philosophical knowledge of the students).

 For more details see pdf file attached below.

 Apart from participating in the lectures, students will do their own research independently, consulting with a supervisor, an expert in the field of their research.
 We take the quality of your research and your self-development seriously

 The Master's course finishes with the Master Thesis.
 Students choose and shape the topic in close contact with their supervisor, which should start as early as possible.
 There is a vast range of topics on which students can do research: ethics, applied ethics, anthropology, social philosophy, philosophy of politics, history of philosophy, philosophy of religion, philosophy of God, Russian philosophy, metaphysics, philosophy of science, philosophy of nature, logic and many others.
 If you already have a Master's thesis project and wonder if we can support you, do not hesitate to contact us.

-Studies are free of charge for Polish citizens and those eligible foreign students according to the Polish Higher Education Act, including EU citizens and many others (to check if you match the criteria look here).
-However, there are some small administration costs that must be covered like a fee for the student ID.
+Studies are free of charge.
+However, there are some small administration costs that must be covered like a fee for recruitment procedure or for the student ID.